EricaLinaG/Emacsn/README.md

 If you have ever ruined your emacs setup and had to go back, or fix it in less than ideal circumstances, then this could also be your solution to accidental emacs startup breakage.
 It also installs your emacs for you.

+You just want to try out a feature without breaking your daily driver.

 ## emacsn
 This is a shell script Emacs wrapper, __emacsn__ to make life a little easier.